MarkMa512/rabbitmq-crl-example/README.md

 # RabbitMQ Certificate Revocation List (CRL) Mechanism

 ## About the Project
-This project aims to demostrate on how to implement CRL Mechanism on RabbitMQ to block client with certificate that has been revoked, with the use the `advanced.config` file and erlang's native support for CRL.
+This project aims to demostrate on how to implement CRL Mechanism on RabbitMQ to block client with certificate that has been revoked, with the use the `advanced.config` file and Erlang's native support for CRL.

 ## Aim
 The aim for this project is to use CRL mechanism to **block client-2**, with an **revoked client certificate**, from connecting to the rabbitMQ broker.